Find Legal Services

 - Communicate with USCIS about your case.

-A EOIR-accredited representative working for a EOIR-recognized organization may represent you before USCIS.
+A DOJ-accredited representative working for a DOJ-recognized organization may represent you before USCIS.
 Some accredited representatives may also represent you before the Executive Office for Immigration Review.
-EOIR-accredited representatives are not attorneys, but they may give you immigration legal advice.
+DOJ-accredited representatives are not attorneys, but they may give you immigration legal advice.

-If you choose to work with a EOIR-accredited representative from a EOIR-recognized organization, you should:
+If you choose to work with a DOJ-accredited representative from a DOJ-recognized organization, you should:

-- Check the EOIR website for the List of Accredited Representatives and Recognized Organizations.
+- Check the website for the List of Accredited Representatives and Recognized Organizations.

-- Ask to see the EOIR order approving the individual as an accredited representative.
-Approval for accredited representatives is granted for three years.
-Make sure that the EOIR order is still valid and that the individual is still eligible to represent you before USCIS.
+- Approval for accredited representatives is granted for three years.
+Make sure that the order is still valid and that the individual is still eligible to represent you before USCIS.
 The accredited representative should not have any problem giving you this information.

 - Check the List of Currently Disciplined Practitioners.
 Accredited representatives who are on this list, and who have a “No” in the last column on the right, are not eligible to give you legal advice.
 You should ask the accredited representative if he or she has been reinstated to practice and ask to see a copy of the reinstatement order from the EOIR.